MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/basic-tests-with-jasmine.md

 The Visual Studio that contains the code for this section can be found on [karma-jasmine-gulp-VS](https://github.com/Microsoft/cordova-samples/tree/master/unit-testing/karma-jasmine-gulp-VS).

+> [!NOTE]
->**Note**: If you'd prefer instead to use a test runner like Chutzpah that integrates with the Visual Studio Test Explorer, feel free to skip this section and continue with [Use Chutzpah in Visual Studio](visual-studio-unit-testing-with-chutzpah.md).
+> If you'd prefer instead to use a test runner like Chutzpah that integrates with the Visual Studio Test Explorer, feel free to skip this section and continue with [Use Chutzpah in Visual Studio](visual-studio-unit-testing-with-chutzpah.md).

 ###Step 1: Project set up